 Swagbucks launched in 2008 but it’s already the biggest free survey and rewards site out there – by far.
-They’ve been recommended in Forbes and Reader’s Digest as a new and simple way for people to earn extra money online for doing simple tasks.

 But this isn’t why I recommend them, Swagbucks has the highest payout rate in the industry and unlike most survey sites, you don’t have to worry if you’re going to get paid out or not.

 What I’m saying is: Swagbucks is safe and legit.